 - Drain the sansai mizuni in a sieve and quickly rinse with running water.

-- Add sansai mix and aburaage on top.
+- Add the sansai mix and aburaage on top.
 Place in the rice cooker and start cooking.
-Select “Mixed Rice” setting if your rice cooker has “Mixed Rice” function, otherwise, cook normally.
+If you have a “Mixed Rice” option, use it (See Notes below).

 - Once the rice is cooked, using a rice scooper, fluff the rice and combine well with ingredients.
 Serve in a rice bowl and enjoy!